 But enough with the history lesson.

-I have some very dear friends in England, and one afternoon the six of us came up with this bright idea to go camping in Wales for the night.
+I have some very dear friends in England, and one afternoon the six of us came up with this bright idea to go camping in Wales for the night, we decided to take my friend’s RV, where we could all travel comfortably, we made sure to take all of the RV Accessories.
 We borrowed a tent, stopped at the local ASDA (the U.K.’s version of Wal-Mart) and stocked up on Carlsberg Export.
 We stuffed it all into the trunk of my friend’s car and we set off.

 I’ll mention we left in the evening when it was already dark and we couldn’t have picked a worse night to go.
 It was windy, cold and the rain was throwing it down in a fast whipping motion like the cat o’ nine tails.
 Yeah, we picked a great day to go camping.
 We also had no idea where to even stop and camp.